404ryannotfound/MMM-CSSBackgrounds/README.md

-tritravelers|Small triangles floating towards the center| [View on Codepen](https://codepen.io/404ryannotfound/full/zYGpGXX) bubbles|Small bubbles rising from the bottom| [View on Codepen](https://codepen.io/404ryannotfound/full/OJVzQJP) bubblescoloredbg|Smallbubbles rising from the bottom, blue color changing background|[View on codepen](https://codepen.io/404ryannotfound/full/VwLyyRV)
+tritravelers|Small triangles floating towards the center| [View on Codepen](https://codepen.io/404ryannotfound/full/zYGpGXX) bubbles|Small bubbles rising from the bottom| [View on Codepen](https://codepen.io/404ryannotfound/full/OJVzQJP) bubblescoloredbg|Smallbubbles rising from the bottom, blue color changing background|[View on codepen](https://codepen.io/404ryannotfound/full/VwLyyRV) beer|Turn your screen into a beer vestibule[View on Codepen](https://codepen.io/404ryannotfound/full/poJpadd)

 ## Dependencies / Requirements
 This module requires no special dependencies, however, it was tested using the Raspberry Pi 4 2GG.
 Performance cannot be guaranteed on older devices with less memory.